alextruesdale/personal-site/_pages/about.md

 ---
 layout: default
 title: About
-description: Alex Truesdale | Development & design for business applications.. and photos on occasion.
+description: Alex Truesdale | Development & design.. and photos.
 permalink: /about/
 ---
 {% include pages/about.html %}